wantinghuang/tensorflow-lstmcrf-postagger/README.md

 ### Dataset
 NLTK Brown Corpora

-There are 15 categories in Brown corpora[2], with 57340 english sentences and 472 tags.
+There are 15 categories in Brown corpora[2], with 57340 english sentences and 472 tags[5].
 We use the former 50000 sentences as training data and the rest as testing data.

 ### Preprocess Data